MARA CEO, CFO, Counsel All Sell Shares on Same Day

 Are MARA insiders buying or selling?

 Over the past 90 days, MARA insiders have recorded $1.54 million in open-market sales and zero purchases.
-As detailed above, all three top executives sold on the same day in April and two sold on the same day in March.
+All three top executives sold on the same day in April, and two sold on the same day in March.

 Why did MARA executives sell stock in April?

 CEO Thiel, CFO Khan, and GC Nowaid each executed open-market sales on April 17 at prices 27-56% above their prior sales.
-The identical share counts across months suggest pre-scheduled 10b5-1 plans, as analyzed in this report.
+The identical share counts across months suggest pre-scheduled 10b5-1 plans.

 What is MARA Holdings short interest?

 MARA's short interest recently fell to 39.48%, meaning nearly four in ten tradable shares are sold short.
-This remains an exceptionally high level, as discussed in the filing analysis above.
+That remains an exceptionally high level.

 Is MARA Holdings profitable?

 MARA reported trailing revenue of $910 million with a 48% gross margin but negative free cash flow of $401 million.
-Quarterly earnings have been highly volatile, swinging from a surprise $1.94 profit in Q3 to a $1.58 loss in Q4.
+Quarterly earnings swung from a surprise $1.94 profit in Q3 to a $1.58 loss in Q4.

 What is MARA stock price target?

 The mean analyst price target for MARA is $16.43 versus a current price of $11.64.
-However, as this analysis notes, analyst targets on bitcoin-adjacent stocks tend to track the underlying commodity rather than offer independent fundamental insight.
+Analyst targets on bitcoin-adjacent stocks tend to track the underlying commodity rather than reflect independent fundamental analysis.